🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 Menu Highlights:

-• Bún Chả: Grilled fatty pork served with rice vermicelli noodles, fresh herbs, and dipping sauce
+• Bún Chả: Grilled fatty pork served with rice noodles, fresh herbs, and dipping sauce

 • Nem Cua Bể: Crab spring rolls, often ordered as a side dish